 The eruption of World War in August 1914 arose out of deep-rooted contradictions in the capitalist nation state system.
 The opportunist leaders of the Second International repudiated the principles of international working class solidarity and endorsed the war.
 Against the background of the global conflagration, Lenin, emerging as the principal leader of the struggle against the betrayal of the Second International, insisted that the catastrophe of imperialist war was setting the stage for the eruption of world socialist revolution.

 The lecturer is Nick Beams, a founding member of the Australian section of the International Committee and leading authority on the Marxist theory of imperialism.
-This lecture will be broadcast live on YouTube at 5:00 pm EDT (21:00 UTC).
-For time zone calculations, click here.
-To participate, register for the online lecture series.
+The recording of his lecture is now available here and the text is posted here.

 22 April 2017 • 5pm EDT